haminhng99/nyc-museums-map/README.md

 - Google Colab (Data Cleaning)

 Process:
-- Cleaning data with Python in Google Colab
+- Data Cleaning (Python)
-- Importing CSV to ArcGIS Pro
+  - Focusing on Museums in Manhattan
+  - Removing museums that are closed/temporarily closed
-- Using
+  -